-With facts like that, it’s impossible to ignore or hide from online reviews.
-But it’s also nerve-wracking to put yourself out there.
-Having your business on Yelp or Google My Business allows clients to say nice things about you online, but it also creates the potential for people to be negative, something that every business fears.
+Having your business on Yelp or Google Business Profile allows clients to say nice things about you online, but it also creates the potential for people to be negative, something that every business fears.

 Why Customers Post Negative Reviews